Phone Carrier Lookup API: Detect Line Type, Carrier & Porting Status in Real-Time

 CRM enrichmentTag contacts by carrier and line type for segmentation

-Call routingUse LRN for accurate carrier-to-carrier billing
+Call routingUse LRN for accurate carrier-to-carrier billing and routing

 Lead scoringMobile numbers on major carriers score higher for reachability